umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index-v10.md

 To insert the partial, type `@Html.Partial("")` and enter the name of your partial view in the quotes.

-A good place to put it would be either the Master page, or a navigation component.
+A good place to put it would be either the Master page or a navigation component.

 ![Login partial in navigation](images/v8-10-Login-Partial-In-Nav.png)